 Once you are comfortable with your SQL knowledge, you can start working towards an SQL certification.
 This will look great on your CV, and will really boost your chances of getting one of those SQL jobs mentioned above.

-Whether it’s to upskill and be more efficient within your current role or to find yourself a new career, SQL is a very powerful language that can be useful to learn.
-We hope this article has equipped you with the knowledge to go out there and start learning the language yourself.
+Whether you want to upskill in your current role or find a new career altogether, SQL is a very powerful and useful language to learn.
+We hope this article has equipped you with the knowledge to get out there and start learning the language yourself.